TiU-SWE-group/UserInterface/README.md

 This repository contains all files needed to create the user interface for our project: index.html, style.css, and picture bg3.jpg.
-NOTE: IN ORDER FOR ALL THREE FILES TO WORK TOGETHER, ADD THE PICTURE bg3.jpg INTO A FOLDER NAMED "images".
+NOTE: ON YOUR OWN COMPUTER, IN ORDER FOR ALL THREE FILES TO WORK TOGETHER, ADD THE PICTURE bg3.jpg INTO A FOLDER NAMED "images".